Aula72/wu_php_api_simple_framework/README.md

-This is a simple API framework written in PHP
+This is a simple restful API framework written in PHP

 <h1>How to use the framework</h1>